 Chapter 7 Bankruptcy is a Good Option

-When financial hardships have made it impossible to pay normal monthly bills, many people choose to bury their head in the sand over the situation because they are frightened and frustrated and have no idea how to stop the inevitable.
+When financial hardships have made it impossible to pay normal monthly bills, many people choose to bury their heads in the sand over the situation because they are frightened and frustrated and have no idea how to stop the inevitable.
 Debt collectors may be calling constantly, or process servers might be lurking outside to serve a debt collection lawsuit.
-Verbal abuse may be a part of the debt collection; although it is illegal to verbally hassle debtors, it does occur.
+Verbal abuse may be a part of debt collection; although it is illegal to verbally hassle debtors, it does occur.
 Unfortunately, the longer a person in this situation avoids confronting their financial problems, the worse the situation is likely to get.

-In some cases a Chapter 7 bankruptcy may be the only way to get much-needed relief.
+In some cases, a Chapter 7 bankruptcy may be the only way to get much-needed relief.
 Chapter 7 bankruptcy is also known as Liquidation Bankruptcy, and essentially allows a person who finds themselves drowning in debt to permanently avoid the majority of their unsecured financial debts.
-Those who qualify for a Chapter 7 bankruptcy can reduce their financial obligations, allowing them to pay their mortgage or rent, pay medical expenses, buy groceries and pay for any other crucial monthly expenses.
+Those who qualify for a Chapter 7 bankruptcy can reduce their financial obligations, allowing them to pay their mortgage or rent, pay medical expenses, buy groceries, and pay for any other crucial monthly expenses.

 Chapter 7 Alternatives

 Those who are considering Chapter 7 bankruptcy should explore their other available options before making the final decision.
-For those whose corporation, partnership or sole proprietorship is in financial difficulty, a better outcome might be achieved through a Chapter 11 bankruptcy.
+For those whose corporation, partnership, or sole proprietorship is in financial difficulty, a better outcome might be achieved through a Chapter 11 bankruptcy.
 This type of bankruptcy allows the debtor to seek debt adjustment through extensions on the time for payment, or a reorganization or adjustment of debts.
 A sole proprietorship business could also be eligible to file for Chapter 13 bankruptcy as could an individual debtor with a steady income.

 Chapter 7 Bankruptcy versus Chapter 13 Bankruptcy

 Chapter 13 bankruptcy gives those who are having financial difficulties a way to save their homes from foreclosure through a structured payment plan.
 One of the reasons people may prefer Chapter 7 bankruptcy is that repayment of debts is not required.
-Chapter 13 bankruptcy does require debts to be repaid, however a three-to-five-year repayment plan is created for the debtor.
+Chapter 13 bankruptcy does require debts to be repaid, however, a three-to-five-year repayment plan is created for the debtor.
 Unfortunately, many of those who file for Chapter 13 bankruptcy fail to complete their payment plan.
 Chapter 7 bankruptcy can be completed more quickly than Chapter 13 bankruptcy—usually within three to six months—and allows debtors to keep all or at least most of their property.
 Some debtors will not qualify for Chapter 7 bankruptcy, however, and may have to look into Chapter 13 bankruptcy.
 If the income of the debtor is sufficient to qualify for a Chapter 13 repayment plan, then Chapter 7 bankruptcy filing will not be allowed.

 Eligibility for Chapter 7 Bankruptcy

-In order to qualify for Chapter 7 bankruptcy, the debtor must be an individual, rather than a partnership, a corporation or other business entity.
+In order to qualify for Chapter 7 bankruptcy, the debtor must be an individual, rather than a partnership, a corporation, or other business entity.
 Regardless of the level of debt, relief is available under Chapter 7, so long as the debtor meets all other eligibility requirements.
 The Chapter 7 “means test” allows debtors to determine whether their income is low enough to qualify for Chapter 7 bankruptcy.
 The formula is meant to prevent debtors with higher incomes from obtaining Chapter 7 bankruptcy relief.
 If the debtor has a significant level of debt, they may still be allowed to have a fairly high level of regular income.

 Allowed monthly expenses will be deducted from the debtor’s current monthly income.
 The current monthly income is calculated using the average income over the six months prior to filing bankruptcy.
 The difference between allowable monthly expenses and current monthly income is known as “disposable income.”
 A debtor with a high level of disposable income will not be able to take advantage of Chapter 7 bankruptcy.
 The debtor must also determine whether their income is more or less than the median income in their state of residence.